IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

    .. image:: led-sensor.png

 #.
 Press 'a' and search for 'LMC6482'.
-If it does not exist, try the
-   'LMC6082'.
-Open the drop-down and select 'Unit A'.
+Open the drop-down and select 'Unit
+   A'.
 Place the unit on the schematic.
-Repeat with 'Unit B'.
+Repeat with 'Unit B' and 'Unit C'.
+   Place 'Unit C' only once.
 Press 'ESC' to exit insert mode.

 #.
 Flip Unit A vertically.
 Right click Unit A of the op amp and Orientation
    → Mirror across X axis.